At 100, The National Park Service's Oldest Active Ranger Is Still Going Strong

 To celebrate her birthday, the park announced it will be giving out limited edition ink and virtual stamps honoring Soskin.

-"Over the past decade and a half, Ranger Betty has shared her experiences as well as the efforts and sacrifices of women from diverse backgrounds living and working on the World War II home front," NPS said in an Instagram post honoring her birthday.
+"Over the past decade and a half, Ranger Betty has shared her experiences as well as the efforts and sacrifices of women from diverse backgrounds living and working on the World War II home front," the National Park Service said in an Instagram post honoring her birthday.

 She's already received a presidential commemorative coin from then-President Barack Obama at the 2015 National Christmas Tree Lighting ceremony.
 A year later, she was honored with an entry in the Congressional Record.

-But her place her achievements may have their longest impact is at a Bay Area middle school renamed in her honor: The Betty Reid Soskin Middle School.
+But her achievements may have their most lasting impact at a Bay Area middle school renamed in her honor: the Betty Reid Soskin Middle School.

 "Having a school named for me is more than I ever thought of because it means that a number of children will go into the world knowing who I was and what I was doing here," Soskin said in an interview with KGO-TV.
 "Maybe it will make a difference."